AMCI TRUST STUDY FINDINGS: SATISFACTION IS NOT ENOUGHReading Time: 3 minutes

 “We are pleased to see more automotive brands’ focusing on trust but as the market makes dramatic shifts there is a lot more work to be done.
 The top automotive brands Trust Indices are still hovering around 50 on a 100-point scale and lag many other familiar consumer product and retail categories” said Dave White, President AMCI Global Client Services.

-For Further Information Contact Ian Beavis and Dean Leathers
+For Further Information Contact Ian Beavis, Chief Strategy Office, AMCI Global

 About the Trusted Automotive Brand Study

 AMCI has always been committed to improving the industry’s performance, not just in the auto sector but within the greater commercial ecosystem that all consumers experience.
-In January 2019, AMCI conducted its 3nd Trusted Automotive Brand Study (TABS).
+In January 2019, AMCI conducted the 3rd AMCI INSIDE TABS.
 The research was executed in collaboration with C Space, an Interbrand Group Company.
-A nationally representative sample of 2500 owner across 34 brands participated in the study.
+A nationally representative sample of 2500 owners across 34 brands participated in the study.

 About AMCI Global